 Built of 261 parts and featuring a micro-rotor winding system, the movement is manufactured solely in-house and is only 6.30 mm thick.

-The movement has a sort of ‘vintage’ feel about it with all the small polished parts clearly visible over the guilloched base plate that features the usual diagonal Geneva stripes pattern.
+The movement has a sort of ‘vintage’ feel about it with all the small polished parts visible over the guilloched base plate that features the usual diagonal Geneva stripes pattern.
 Perhaps, from a piece of such a high pedigree, one would be right to expect a more elaborate finish, but I sort of get the idea: the mechanism with its reserved approach to decor plays well with the understated elegance of the case and dial.

 Dial

-Oh, the dial!
+Ah, the dial!

 All in all, this is a superb timekeeper that should be considered by every serious collector.

 There is still no info regarding the chronograph’s recommended price and availability (all I was able to find in this regard was a rather irritating invitation to “call for price,”) but if you are into “historic” timepieces, you should keep an eye on this model when it finally goes on sale.
-Expect it to be quite expensive though.
+Expect it to be expensive though.

 WWR Verdict